 Students who minor in TSM will be able to:

-Demonstrate recognition of and competency using common facrication tools and equipment.
+- Demonstrate recognition of and competency using common fabrication tools and equipment.

 Depending on the elective courses the students select, they will also be prepared to:

 - Recognize the differences in electrical services and be able to repair basic electrical issues.